oauth-wg/oauth-v2-1/oauth-2.1.md

 ### Response Type

-The authorization endpoint is used by the authorization code grant type and implicit grant type flows.
-The client informs the authorization server of the desired grant type using the following
+The authorization endpoint is used by the authorization code flow.
+The client informs the
+authorization server of the desired grant type using the following
 parameter: